koalalorenzo/python-digitalocean/README.md

 * Get public Images
 * Get Droplet's event status
 * Create and Remove a Droplet
+* Create, Add and Remove Tags from Droplets
 * Resize a Droplet
 * Shutdown, restart and boot a Droplet
 * Power off, power on and "power cycle" a Droplet